Select Page

 GET IN TOUCH ON

-This Laparoscope is introduced into one of the multiple incisions created by the surgeon during the surgery.
+This laparoscope is introduced into one of the multiple incisions created by the surgeon during the surgery.
 Such a camera feed allows the surgeon to examine detailed pictures from within the womb on an outside screen, which the doctor uses to assess the disease.
 We connect these disorders to infertility; however, a uterine examination may uncover various problems.

 Reasons of infertility